Streamliners for Answer Set Programming: Experiments

 \subsection{Sokoban}

-Sokoban is a planning problem, where each instance defines the (grid) layout of a room, consisting of walls and locations (possibly designed for storage), and a starting situation describing the position of the agent, called sokoban, and boxes in the room, where each location can hold at most one box.
-The sokoban can walk on locations (unless occupied by some box), and push single boxes onto unoccupied locations, and the solution of the problem is a sequence of $n$ actions that move all boxes onto storage locations.
+Sokoban is a planning problem, where each instance defines the (grid) layout of a warehouse, consisting of walls and locations (possibly designed for storage) that can hold at most one box each, and a starting situation describing the position of the agent, called sokoban, as well as boxes in the warehouse.
+The sokoban can walk on locations (unless occupied by some box) and push single boxes onto unoccupied locations.
+A solution of the problem is a sequence of actions to move all boxes onto storage locations.
 For this problem, we split the benchmark suite by Bomanson et al.~\cite{bogejakasc16a} into $10$ training instances and $18$ test instances.